Erik84750/Nextion_DCC-EX_enclosure/README.md

   B. 3.2", 3.5" and 4.3" Nextion display enclosures for Wemos_ESP8266_18650 Li-Ion single battery unit or Wemos_ESP32_18650 single battery unit modules

-  C. 3.2", 3.5" and 4.3" Nextion display enclosures for Raspberry Pico are coming soon
+  C. 3.2", 3.5" and 4.3" Nextion display enclosures for Raspberry Pico

 2. FEATURES for version A